-Alia Farid works at the intersection of art and architecture.
+Alia Farid works at the intersection of art, architecture and urban anthropology.
 She holds a Bachelor of Fine Arts from La Escuela de

 Artes Plásticas de Puerto Rico (Viejo San Juan), a Master of Science in Visual

 Studies from the Visual Arts Program at MIT (Cambridge, MA), and a Master of

 Arts in Museum Studies and Critical Theory from the Programa d’Estudis

 Independents at MACBA (Barcelona).
 Her work is